PedestrianDynamics/jupedsim/docs/pages/jupedsim/jupedsim_install_executables.md

 {%include important.html content="Before starting a simulation make sure to copy the directory jpscore_samples files to a direction, where you have write permissions, e.g. Desktop."%}

-Open a Powershell windows in the directory `jpscore_samples` as shown in the following screenshot:
+Open `Powershell` in the directory `jpscore_samples` as shown in the following screenshot:

 ![Windows: run simulation 1]({{ site.baseurl }}/images/win/run_sim1.png)